Mike Ungaro, CEO of San Pedro Fish Market, shares how The Macklin Method workshop and coaching program has reshaped the culture and his business.

 If you are a leader in your company, it can be stressful to manage the day-to-day business needs while also trying to adapt to the evolving needs of a post-2020 business climate.
 Maybe you feel overwhelmed on a daily basis and don’t foresee ever feeling stable again.
 You feel like any problem the business experiences is your fault, yet you’re not sure what to do differently.

 You could be in a situation where your top employees keep leaving, and you are struggling to find new hires.
 In this case, you need to completely overhaul your company’s culture in order to retain talent.
 For more on this check out:

 Maybe you feel like there is a lack of communication between your teams.
 You don’t know the status of projects and are frustrated deadlines keep getting missed because no one knows what’s going on.
 Maybe you even feel like everyone is scared of you.
 You are looking to further develop and hone your leadership skills in order to better navigate the demands of your role and promote better communication at your company.
 You want to be someone your employees trust and respect.
 (In this article, we offer insight into miscommunication at work.)

 At MacklinConnection, we offer programs specifically designed for business leaders who are looking to transform their companies.
 We can work with you to put together a strategy that will work for your goals.
 Some businesses opt to have their teams go through our workshop together.
 For other companies we’ve worked with, one of the business leaders will participate in our one-on-one Executive Coaching sessions, while also attending our workshop.

-If you are interested in how we can enhance your company’s work culture and cultivate success in today’s ever-changing marketplace, sign up to schedule a discovery call with one of our leaders.
+If you are interested in how we can enhance your company’s work culture and cultivate success in today’s ever-changing marketplace, schedule a consultation call with one of our leaders.